 A celebration of the contest will be held on Sunday, Dec.
 2, 2:30-4 p.m. in the Orangery, on the Newtown campus of Bucks County Community College.
 The event is free and open to the public.
 Elizabeth LaBan will appear at the event, and will discuss the creative writing process, and will also take questions and answers.
 The stories will be available to read on our website following the celebration.

-The top three winners received honoraria of $200, $100, and $50, respectively, and will be honored at a public celebration and reading at the College on Sunday afternoon, December 3, with the final judge, Janet Benton.
+The top three winners will receive honoraria of $200, $100, and $50, respectively, and will be honored at the reception.

 All post-high-school adults who are residents of Bucks County, PA, are eligible.
 Full- and part-time employees of Bucks County Community College are not eligible.